 Although pilot’s watches are often offered in over-sized (sometimes ridiculously so) bodies, this new Zenith Pilot Big Date (Ref.
 03.2410.4010/21.C722) self-winding chronograph sports a deliciously mid-sized stainless steel body that will look perfect not only with a worn-leather bomber jacket and a three-day stubble but also with a custom-tailored business suit.

-Sporting a stainless steel body only 42 millimeters in diameter, the new watch speaks the same design language as the Pilot Doublematic World Timer Automatic (Ref.
-03.2400.4046/21.C721) that was revealed back in March 2012 in Basel, Switzerland.
+Sporting a stainless steel body only 42 millimeters in diameter, the new watch speaks the same design language as the 2012 Pilot Doublematic World Timer.

 While a trifle smaller, the Pilot Big Date still looks a trifle more masculine, mainly thanks to a less cluttered dial and the machine-brushed finish on all of its surfaces (the Doublematic World Timer had its bezel mirror-polished) that give it a more military appearance.

-As many recently introduced chronographs, the new watch sports a bi-compax dial layout with an indicator at 9 o’clock showing small seconds and the sub-dial at 3 hours reserved for a 30-minute chronograph totalizer.
+Like many recently introduced chronographs, the new Pilot Big Date sports a bi-compax dial layout with an indicator at 9 o’clock showing small seconds and the sub-dial at 3 hours reserved for a 30-minute chronograph totalizer.
 Staying true to its name, the piece features a large date indicator at 6 hours.
 To my deepest regret, the calendar window doesn’t look as dramatic as that on the aforementioned Zenith World Timer.

-From the point of view of legibility, the watch deserves the highest praises and accolades.
-Not only the bold Arabic numerals with their white Superluminova look contrasting on the matte black background of the dial, but the hands themselves are perfectly visible both in broad daylight and in total darkness.
+From the point of view of legibility, the watch deserves the highest praise and accolades.
+Not only do the bold Arabic numerals with their white Superluminova look contrasting on the matte black background of the dial, but the hands themselves are perfectly visible both in broad daylight and in total darkness.
 As you can see, even the small seconds on both sub-dials have their tips painted with white lume.